stb-tester/apt2ostree/README.md

 can use your existing multistrap configuration files.
 See `examples/multistrap/multistrap.py` for more information.

-`debootstrap` and `multistrap` don't use lockfiles, you get whatever versions of the packages that are available at the time you ran the tool.
+`debootstrap` and `multistrap` don't use lockfiles: you get whatever versions of the packages are available at the time you ran the tool.
 To update you must rerun the tool and see what the difference is in the committed image, so you don't have a record of package versions in source control.

 endless-ostree-builder (EOB)
 ----------------------------